 All modern browsers have comparable debuggers or developer tools.
 I find Chrome more convenient to use.
 One of my favorite things about the Chrome Developer is that when you hover over or click on a DOM object, the tool highlights the area occupied by the HTML element on the screen.
 In the ensuing screens, we will show many instances of highlighted areas of HTML objects.

 The objective at this stage is to view the structures that Dimple automatically creates.
-The main structures the we will concentrate on is the HTML group elements, <g>.
-The group element is a container object and not directly visible in rendered HTML.
-It groups functional elements together.
+The main structures the we will concentrate on is the HTML group elements,

 When we view the raw D3 code, we will see that much more coding work is required to create these group objects which Dimple supplies effortlessly.